Skip to content

 Note: Most car manufacturers recommend 33-36 PSI, however individual car brands and models have different guidelines on air pressure.
 It’s essential that you check what PSI is correct for your vehicle, to avoid over or under-inflation.

-Where can I find information about my tyre pressure?
+Where can I find information on my tyre pressure?

 As highlighted previously, many new cars are compatible with quite a few different types of tyres.
 An example of this is Lotus, who works with a number of leading tyre manufacturers.
 The air pressures for these different tyres can be between 30 and 36 PSI.
 This means that extra attention needs to be paid to the corresponding PSI to the tyre type.